hpesciotti/GeoQuiz/README.md

 #### **Imagery**

+The site's background image was obtained through Adobe Firefly AI Image Generator application.
+The generative AI, based on a prompt indicating the colour palette, the illustration style, and the elements to be displayed, returned the [image](assets/images/background-image.webp) present in the application.
+Furthermore, the image was compressed and convert to webp.

 [Back to top](https://github.com/hpesciotti/GeoQuiz?tab=readme-ov-file#geoquiz--a-geography-quiz-for-all-ages-and-backgrounds)

 #### **Colour Scheme**

-The colour scheme is inspired by tones of violet, indigo, and spotlights, as seen in the selected pictures.
-This theme is currently popular in software development, and it can be seen in the Microsoft 365 icon, Microsoft Clipchamp and [ESRI Ireland's website](https://www.esri-ireland.ie/en-ie/homehttps://www.esri-ireland.ie/en-ie/home), which heavily weighted on the chosen appearance of my website's nav bar.
-The colour scheme also matches the background hues of the [hero-image](docs/documentation/hero-image.png).
+The colour scheme chosen is inspired by hues found in nature but in more vivid tones.
+The colour # f7e2b7 designates the yellow of sand or dirt, the blue of lakes is represented by the colour #20596c, the green of forests is present in the colour #a4dbb1, and the blue of glaciers is represented through #daf5ec.

 ![Colour Scheme](docs/documentation/colour-scheme.png)

 The selection of text and background took into consideration the contrast ratio of at least Level AA.
 [EightShape contrast grid](docs/documentation/contrast-grid.png) is present in the documentation.
+The white fonts with [drop-shadow](docs/documentation/drop-shadow-typography.png) present on the user name and leaderbord are not classified as AAA or AA, but the colour used on the drop-shadow effect are, highliting the letters from the background.

 [Back to top](https://github.com/hpesciotti/GeoQuiz?tab=readme-ov-file#geoquiz--a-geography-quiz-for-all-ages-and-backgrounds)

 #### **Typography**

-I employed three different fonts for the website design.
-The logo features the Bauhaus 93 font, which is not included in the style.css file as it was utilized in another software to create the logo image.
-The other two fonts, Inter and Rubik, are sourced from Google Fonts.
-Rubik font is applied to the navigation bar, while Inter is used in the rest of the website's sections, such as textual elements.
+The employed typography was Poppins provided by [Google Fonts](https://fonts.google.com/).
+I opt to use only one font on this website/application in order to maintain uniformity.
+This choice was inspired by [Codehal's video tutorial](https://www.youtube.com/watch?v=Vp8x8-reqZA)

 [Back to top](https://github.com/hpesciotti/GeoQuiz?tab=readme-ov-file#geoquiz--a-geography-quiz-for-all-ages-and-backgrounds)